Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/5-XCMP-and-Blockspace/XCMP_Slides.md

 }
 ```

 Each parachain informs the relay chain of the number of processed downwards messages every parablock.
 There is a required minimum when the queue is large.

 Notes:

 Parachains can "process" messages simply by ignoring them.
 The Relay Chain doesn't care what parachains do with the messages.
 They can just be thrown out.

 ---

-## XCMP-Lite / HRMP: Horizonal Message Passing
+## XCMP-Lite / HRMP: Horizontal Message Passing

 XCMP is the family of protocols by which parachains can transmit messages to each other.